Mevorisha/mess-room-booking/docs/Flow Of Control.md

 - [ ] "Profession" is single select.
 - [ ] "Room Mate Gender Preference" is single select.
 - [ ] "Room Mate Profession Preference" is multi select.
-- [ ] "Location Preference" is multi select from searchable dropdown (connects with Google Maps API).
+- [ ] "Location Preference" is multi select from searchable dropdown (connects with some Maps API).
 - [ ] Additionally, user can enter custom address for the given location.
 - [ ] Multiple locations can be added.
 - [ ] User clicks "Create Profile" and the profile is created.